Two young women in Florida ‘dressed up as grannies’ to get vaccinated, health official says

-“This is the hottest commodity that is out there right now so we have to be very careful,” Pino said at a press briefing Thursday.
+“This is the hottest commodity that is out there right now, so we have to be very careful,” Pino said at a news briefing Thursday.

 The geriatric guise is the latest instance of people trying to cut the line to get vaccinated from the deadly virus.
 Last month, authorities identified a wealthy Canadian couple who had posed as locals in a remote Indigenous community to take doses meant for elders.
-Meanwhile, an Indiana health department issued a warning earlier this month against what they called “a substantial lack of morality" after people had lied to vaccination site workers about their addresses, jobs and ages.
+Meanwhile, an Indiana health department issued a warning earlier this month against what it called “a substantial lack of morality” after people had lied to vaccination site workers about their addresses, jobs and ages.

-The Florida women’s costumes may have succeeded before — both had the Centers for Disease Control and Prevention card indicating they had received their first doses.
+The Florida women’s costumes may have succeeded before.
+Both had the Centers for Disease Control and Prevention card indicating they had received their first doses.
 Pino said he did not know how they could have been previously vaccinated, but on Wednesday, workers at the site at the Orange County Convention Center caught on.

-Once the staff at the site noticed the discrepancy with their birthdays listed on their drivers’ licenses, the women, 44 and 34, were referred to deputies, who issued trespass warnings against them, the Orange County Sheriff’s Office said.
+Once the staff noticed the discrepancy with their birthdays listed on their driver’s licenses, the women, 44 and 34, were referred to deputies, who issued trespass warnings against them, the Orange County Sheriff’s Office said.

 The women, whom The Washington Post is not identifying because they have not been charged, did not immediately respond to requests for comment Thursday evening.